Las Trampas Creek

 Las Trampas Creek is a 12.37 mile (19.9 km) long north-east flowing stream in Contra Costa County, California.
 Its watershed comprises an area of 17,238 acres.
 Its mean daily flow is approximately 15.4 cfs.

 Course

-Las Trampas Creek and its principal tributaries drain the rugged north face of Rocky Ridge and the Las Trampas Regional Wilderness in the Berkeley Hills from an elevation of around 2000' above sea level.
+Las Trampas Creek and its principal tributaries drain the rugged north face of Rocky Ridge and the Las Trampas Regional Wilderness from an elevation of around 2000' above sea level.
 It is formed from several small and intermittent springs in the Las Trampas Hills, and its headwaters have steep falls through forests of Coast Live Oak, Valley Oak, California Bay Laurel and Madrone flowing northwest before taking an abrupt turn to the northeast in the vicinity of Saint Mary's College in Moraga, CA. After reaching the valley floor, it receives Grizzly Creek, one of its largest tributaries.
 After receiving Lafayette Creek, in downtown Lafayette, California, it continues for several miles to the northeast downstream to its confluence with San Ramon Creek in Walnut Creek, California, forming Walnut Creek.